 Research shows practicing gratitude helps cultivate a greater sense of well-being.
-For this gratitude game, you’ll need a Silly Face emoji blow-up ball big enough to write on and a Sharpie or other permanent marker.
+For this gratitude game, you’ll need a Silly Face emoji blow-up ball (or you can make one yourself by drawing on any blow-up ball) big enough to write on and a Sharpie or other permanent marker.

 Before beginning, write four gratitude questions in different places on the ball.
 For example: